 Beans are infamous for inducing farts — for this, they even have their own playground song.
 But other snacks can lead to flatulence and gastrointestinal (GI) discomfort, so knowing the foods that give you gas (plus anti-gas foods to eat instead) can help you ease these symptoms.

 Video of the Day

 Besides beans, there are a number of foods that may make you pass more gas than you're used to, especially if you're introducing them into your diet for the first time.
-But that's not a reason to stay away from them — read on to find out how to include these healthy foods in your diet with minimal discomfort.
+But that's not a reason to stay away from them — read on to learn about what foods cause gas and how to incorporate them into an anti-gas diet that gives you minimal discomfort.

 1. Onions and Garlic

 Onions and garlic can make you gassy because they have high concentrations of fructans, a type of carb that's tough to digest, Finkel says.
 Fructans can be hard to avoid because so many recipes rely on onions and garlic for flavorful cooking.

 Fructans are a type of FODMAP, which stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
 FODMAPs are specific types of carbs that humans don't digest particularly well and are a common culprit of gas — especially for people with irritable bowel syndrome (IBS), small intestinal bacterial overgrowth (SIBO), lactose intolerance and other GI sensitivities, Finkel says.